A Survey on Reinforcement Learning for Combinatorial Optimization

 \subsubsection{Evaluation}

-The approximation results of the Ant-Q algorithm are compared with the following approaches: \begin{itemize} \item Elastic Net: a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods. \item Simulated Annealing: a probabilistic technique for approximating the global optimum of a given function.
-In the TSP, the difficulty with this approach is that while it rapidly finds a local minimum, it cannot get from there to the global minimum\citep{car}. \item Self-Organizing Map: an artificial neural network for unsupervised learning. \end{itemize} There are five 50-city problems used in the comparison.
-The results show the Ant-Q algorithm achieves the minimum average distance among all the approaches in four of the five problems.
-This indicates reinforcement learning does have good performance in the TSP.
+The approximation results of the Ant-Q algorithm are compared with the following approaches. \begin{itemize} \item Elastic Net: a regression method with L1 and L2 regularization on the lasso and ridge methods. \item Simulated Annealing: a probabilistic technique for approximating the global optimum of a given function.
+In the TSP \cite{car}. \item Self-organizing Map: a self-supervised neural network. \end{itemize}

+The comparison uses five 50-city problems.
+The results show that the ant-Q algorithm achieves the minimum average distance among all the approaches in four of the five problems.
+This indicates that RL does display good performance in the TSP.